crosswalk-project/crosswalk-website/public/documentation/getting_started/remote_debugging.md

       --external-extensions-path=/usr/lib/tizen-extensions-crosswalk
     ```

-3. Reboot the Tizen target device.
+3. Reboot the Tizen target device

-Once the Crosswalk service is enabled for debugging, debug your applications as follows:
+4. Now that the Crosswalk service has been enabled for debugging, debug your application(s) as follows:

-1. Launch a Crosswalk application on the Tizen target using a console.
+    (a) Launch a Crosswalk application on the Tizen target using a console.
 See [these instructions](/documentation/getting_started/run_on_tizen.html#Run-the-application).

-2. Back on the host, open a Chrome browser and open the address `http://&lt;Tizen target IP&gt;:9222`.
+    (b) Back on the host, open a Chrome browser and open the address `http://&lt;Tizen target IP&gt;:9222`.
 For example, for the IP address 192.168.0.19, the URL to use would be "http://192.168.0.19:9222".

     A list of all the pages available for debugging should now be displayed in the Chrome browser window: